downingbots/ALSET/README.md

 and rewards can be awarded by ROBOT_OFF_TABLE_PENALTY and CUBE_OFF_TABLE_PENALTY.

-The steps for training the robot:
+The steps for training the robot for the option --app=="TT":
  - For the safety of the robot, have a tabletop-like surface elevated inches from the ground.
  - Put a box at the end of the table or justoff the table, typically